 TheorIA Dataset

-Our Aspiration: Create a high-quality structured dataset containing all physics results.
-Complete, exact, and open-source for the global physics community.
+A comprehensive, structured dataset of theoretical physics derivations.
+Aspiring to be complete, exact, and open-source for the global physics community.

 If you want to contribute to an open source project at the intersection of physics and AI, this is your place!